Ray Dalio's Big Debt Crises

 - Credit, by being conventionally made available with 3Y or 5Y bonds that fully redeem create a dependence of issuers to capital markets.
 If bonds could be structured with 50Y amortization and step up and convertibility provisions at 3Y or 5Y, this would reduce the amplitude of the credit cycles.

-- The US, despite having a trade deficit since the 60s, consumers that are net debtors and a government deficit that widened since the Reagan era still manage to attract foreign investment.
-While some thought 2007 was the big debt of reckoning for the United States, and that it would lose its reserve currency status, it did not turn out that way.
+- The US, despite having a trade deficit since the 60s, consumers that are net debtors and a government deficit that widened since the Reagan era still attracts foreign investment.
+While some thought 2007 was the moment of reckoning for the United States, it did not lose its reserve currency status.
 The US dollar devalued 30% to 40% against other currencies, helping the economy to become competitive.

 - Ray Dalio seems concerned that foreign investors may stop buying US treasuries, and that this cause a larger devaluation of the USD.